fulcrologic/fulcro/docs/docs.md

 Fulcro has a number of resources that can get you going.

-## Getting Started Instructions

-The [Getting Started](https://github.com/fulcrologic/fulcro/blob/develop/GettingStarted.adoc) document is a good place to start to see a full-stack application.
+## Developer's Tutorial

+The [Developer's Tutorial](tutorial.html) is an interactive guide to the basics.
+You can view it online but you should really clone Fulcro itself and run it via the instructions in the README.

 ## Developer's Guide

-The [Developer's Guide](guide.html) is interactive.
-You can view it online, but you should really clone Fulcro itself, and run it via the instructions in the README.

-It includes coding exercises and covers most topics in great detail.
-It is written in an order that most naturally fits what you'll need to know as you progress in your use of Fulcro.
+The [Developer's Guide](http://book.fulcrologic.com) covers the entire library, and also has a Getting Started chapter that is great for beginners.

 ## Cheat Sheet